Blackhead extraction

 - retinoids, including retinol, which normalize skin function,

-- niacinamide, regulating sebum secretion and anti-inflammatory action.
+- niacinamide, regulating sebum secretion and acting anti-inflammatory.

 It is also worth looking for ingredients that regulate sebum secretion, such as: